logbon72/angular-material-datetimepicker/README.md

 You should normally use the browser local time zone and use UTC only on the server side.
 But if you have special case, you can set the model to a moment.utc() and it will stay a moment utc object.
 You can also use the `format="YYYY-MM-DD HH:mmZ"` for parsing if your server returns an UTC date time.
-Also, if you want your user to manually enter an UTC time use the `ng-model-options timezone` as shown in the demo.
+Also, if you want your user to manually enter an UTC time use the `ng-model-options timezone` as in the demo.

 ### Set or update params by injecting `mdcDefaultParams` provider
 To change params like the locale you can use this method instead of attributes for all datetimepicker: